sertbasn1/minifirewall/README.md

 --------------------------------------------

-Step 1: On main host that firewall is enabled== Compile and run cap.c with root privillages as follows:
+Step 1: (On the main host that firewall is enabled)

+Compile and run cap.c with root privillages as follows:

 How to compile: